amalins97/website/content/blog/kubernetes-as-orchestrator.md

 ---
 title: "Kubernetes is NOT a container orchestrator"
 date: 2020-02-10T09:39:23+02:00
-description: Launching Flanksource
+description: Kubernetes is NOT a container orchestrator
-slug: kubernetes-is-not-container-orchestrator
+slug: kubernetes-is-not-a-container-orchestrator
 layout: post
 author: Moshe Immerman
 draft: false